Misspecified Bernstein-Von Mises theorem for hierarchical models: Applications

 \subsection{Parabolic PDE-constrained inverse problem}

-In this section, we consider parabolic PDEs with different time horizons for the observations.
-This model is a step towards the more complex PDE-constrained inverse problems considered in practice.
-It illustrates the case of data that is observed at different time points, which influences the operator and hence the distribution of the data.
+In this section, we consider parabolic PDEs with different time horizons.
+This model is a step towards the more complex PDE-constrained inverse problems considered in practice, illustrating the observation of a system at different stages of its evolution.

-The existing frequentist Bayesian literature on versions of this model considers the case in which the driving function ($f$ in the following) is fixed, and focuses on inference on this function.
-Specifically \cite{kekkonen2022consistency} derives a minimax posterior contraction rate, using multi-scale analysis in the context of the heat-equation with additional absorption term.
-Here we consider the different setups of a hierarchical model with a random nuisance parameter, and aim to recover parametric aspects of the non-linear partial differential equation.
+The model generalizes the PDE considered in \cite{kekkonen2022consistency}, who derives a minimax posterior contraction rate for the attenuation (or absorption/depletion/creation) coefficient ($c_\q$ in the following) in the context of the heat equation ($a=I$ and $b=f=0$).
+In the same model \cite{Koers:Sz:Vaart:2023} derives adaptive psoterior contractin rates based on a linearization argument.
+Here we consider a hierarchical model with a random source function $f$ and focus on estimation of parameters specifying the boundary function and attenuation coefficient.